 If you're looking for stats on other weapon classes, visit our full Warzone weapon stats page for more!

 And there you have it!
 Hopefully now you're a master of the Warzone LMG arsenal, and you're ready to put your newfound knowledge to the test.
 But in case you're still hungering for tips and stats, be sure to check out our our Warzone weapons tier list.
-We have guides for both the EM2 and Tec-9 too for your Sesaon 5 loadouts.
+For a complete tier list of every primary weapon in the game, visit our guide to the best guns in Warzone Season 6.